johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #### Rail station networks

 The __`network`__ field is aimed at helping assign icons for rail stations - the value will be `null` for all other types of POIs.
-They don't necessarily correspond to a specific network - eg `u-bahn` applies to any U-Bahn network in Germany.
+They don't necessarily correspond to a specific network - for example `u-bahn` applies to any U-Bahn network in Germany.
 Some stations serve multiple networks; in these cases, multiple network names are joined with a dot (in alphabetical order).

 | Value | Description |
 |---|---|